 Graduate Coordinator: Yoko Mimura

 At the completion of the program, students will be able to:

 - Demonstrate competence in research design, statistical methods and ethical conduct in research studies.

-- Integrate knowledge of macronutrient and micronutrient metabolism into the development of recommendation for populations and individuals in health promotion and disease prevention.
+- Integrate knowledge of macronutrient and micronutrient metabolism into the development of a recommendation for populations and individuals in health promotion and disease prevention.

 - Design and evaluate nutrition interventions utilizing evidence-based practice and application of human nutrition across diverse populations.

-- Evaluate current U.S. and global nutrition trends and develop an understanding of policy and program development and leadership.
+- Evaluate current U.S. and global nutrition trends, and develop an understanding of policy and program development and leadership.